DattatreyaReddy/cultify/README.md

 bash termux/setup.sh
 ```

-This installs Node.js, registers the daily JobScheduler job (checks in every ~15 min, only actually books inside your configured window), and wires up a boot script so the job survives a phone reboot.
+This installs Node.js, registers the daily JobScheduler job (checks in every ~15 min; inside your configured window it runs the booking flow, retrying on subsequent checks — up to 3 attempts total — until it succeeds or the window closes), and wires up a boot script so the job survives a phone reboot.

 It prints two things you must do manually (Android doesn't allow scripting these):